 With photos, you can apply filters or customize individual values within the app, making editing easy.
-Instagram isn’t very flexible when it comes to image dimensions, though, so make sure that the focus of your photo will fit within the borders.
+Instagram isn’t very flexible regarding image dimensions, so make sure that the focus of your photo will fit within the borders.

 Much like posting photos, it is pretty simple to share videos.
-According to Instagram themselves, the maximum file size for 10 minute long videos is 650MB, while the maximum file size for 60 minute long videos is 3.6GB.
+According to Instagram, the maximum file size for 10-minute-long videos is 650MB, while the maximum file size for 60-minute-long videos is 3.6GB.

-On the mobile app, you have access to reviewing insights on your Instagram videos.
-These insights include audience retention, and average video percentage watched, giving you more scientific feedback than the average like or comment.
+On the mobile app, you can review insights on your Instagram videos.
+These insights include audience retention and average video percentage watched, giving you more scientific feedback than the average like or comment.

-Instagram Stories are posts that last up to 24 hours and disappear after this period has ended.
+Instagram Stories are posts that last up to 24 hours and disappear after this period.

 Suppose you want your Story to remain available.
 In that case, you can create a Story highlight, which will keep the Story available for anyone to see after its original posting period has ended.

-Unlike regular posts like photos or videos, Stories do not show up on your Instagram feed, but are at the top of the app.
+Unlike regular posts like photos or videos, Stories do not appear on your Instagram feed but are at the app’s top.
 Your followers can view your Stories by tapping on your profile picture.
 These also show up chronologically for your followers, so you do not have to fight against the algorithm to get your story seen.

-Added to Instagram in 2020, Instagram Reels are designed to be brief, attention-grabbing videos much like what you would see on TikTok.
-Reels are recorded within the Instagram app and are 60 seconds or less.
+Added to Instagram in 2020, Instagram Reels are designed to be brief, attention-grabbing videos, much like what you would see on TikTok.
+Reels are recorded within the Instagram app and are 90 seconds or less.

 Still, you can apply various fun filters and effects while editing.